Count Manfred von Clary-Aldringen: Family

-Born into a prominent Austro-Hungarian princely family of Bohemian origin (the Clary-Aldringens), the son of Fürst (prince) Edmund Moritz and Fürstin (princess) Elisabeth-Alexandrine von Clary-und-Aldringen, (born countess de Ficquelmont).
-He is the younger brother of Fürst (prince) Siegfried (1848–1929) who was a prominent Austro-Hungarian diplomat and the grandson of count Charles-Louis de Ficquelmont (1777–1857), 2nd Minister-President of the Austrian Empire.
+He was born into a prominent Austro-Hungarian princely family of Bohemian origin (the Clary-Aldringens), the son of Fürst (prince) Edmund Moritz and Fürstin (princess) Elisabeth-Alexandrine von Clary-und-Aldringen (born countess de Ficquelmont).
+He was the younger brother of Fürst Siegfried (1848–1929), a prominent Austro-Hungarian diplomat, and the grandson of Count Charles-Louis de Ficquelmont (1777–1857), 2nd Minister-President of the Austrian Empire.

-In 1884, he married in Vienna Gräfin (countess) Franziska Pejácsevich von Veröcze, heiress of one of the most powerful family of the Croatian descending from the princes Esterházy von Galántha.
+In 1884, in Vienna, he married Gräfin (countess) Franziska Pejácsevich von Veröcze.
+She was heiress of one of the most powerful families of the Croatian nobility, descending from the princes Esterházy von Galántha.
 The couple had two children.

 Political career

-Count Clary-und-Aldringen studied Law at the University of Vienna before starting a political career in Imperial Austria.
+Count Clary-und-Aldringen studied law at the University of Vienna before starting his political career.

 The Austro-Hungarian Empire was dominated by a small circle of high nobility families that had great power and enormous riches and thus played a major role in politics and diplomacy.
 Count Manfred is the perfect example of such an influence.

-On February 22, 1896, he became Governor of the Länder of Austrian-Silesia, a key office in a strategic region for the Empire: not only was the länder rich in natural resources but it also lay at the border with both German and Russian Empires.
-Austrian-Silesia was heir to a long power struggle between these three empires and at the heart of the nationalistic issues of central European irredentisms.
+On February 22, 1896, he became Governor of the Länd of Austrian Silesia, a key office in a strategic region for the Empire: not only was the Länd rich in natural resource, it also lay at the border with both the German and Russian Empires.
+Austrian Silesia was involved in the long power struggle between these three empires and a subject of central European irredentisms.